Middle School music festivals and groups

 The Anchorage Junior Youth Symphony Band and Orchestra provides an opportunity for outstanding music students to rehearse and perform in an auditioned performing group.
 In addition, students in the JYS Band or Orchestra also get the opportunity to perform in a symphony orchestra setting.

 JYS is open by audition to students in grades 7 and 8 who are members of an Anchorage School District band or orchestra program.
 Auditions are held each fall.
-See the Fine Arts Calendar for locations, dates, and times of auditions, rehearsals and concerts.
+See the for locations, dates, and times of auditions, rehearsals and concerts.
 Students may obtain audition applications from middle school band or orchestra teachers.
 These forms should be brought to the auditions and must be signed by a parent or guardian.

 Students must contact the Music Office to schedule an audition time, as well as for any additional information: